Health & Wellness Programs For Adults

 A Matter of Balance

 Many older adults experience fear of falling.
 People with this fear often limit their activities which actually can result in increased risk of falling.
 A Matter of Balance emphasizes practical strategies to reduce this fear of falling, increase your activity level, improve your balance and flexibility, familiarize yourself with easy adjustments to reduce fall risks at home, and identify and control your fear of falling.
 Course consists of 8 2-hour sessions led by trained facilitators following a nationally recognized curriculum.
 Course offered in collaboration with AGE of Austin.
 Preregistration is required to attend.
-For more information, please contact Lisa Quay at (512) 735-8086.
-Meets in Room 150C.
+For more information, please contact Annie Skelton at (512) 735-8088.
+Meets in JCC Room 150C.

 Eclectic Hatha Yoga